autotelic/fastify-bee-queue/README.md

 #### Options

-- `namespace`: The namespace that thee plugin decorators will be added to.
+- `namespace`: The namespace that the plugin decorators will be added to.
 Defaults to `bq`

 All remaining options will be passed to the Queue instances when they are created.